jpeter17/100-days-of-code/log.md

 **Thoughts:**: I don't fully understand how layers and nodes relates to what correlations the model can make.
 Is it trial and error or is there some intuition you can gain for it?

+### Day 10: Aug 11, 2019

+**Today's Progress**: Today's machine learning module ended up being the MNIST digits problem I was trying to solve a few days ago.
+Currently struggling through adjusting hyperparameters to achieve accuracy > 95%.

+**Thoughts:**: I feel like I'm on the right track with the parameters but then I seem to run into walls that I can't get past.
+Accuracy goes up to a certain point before overfitting.

 ### Day X:

 **Today's Progress**: